freenas/freenas-docs/userguide/tasks.rst

 replicated data and the network bandwidth required for the replication to complete.

+The replication task asks to destroy destination dataset snapshots when those snapshots are not related to the replication snapshots.
+Verify that the snapshots in the destination dataset are unneeded or are backed up in a different location!
+Allowing the replication task to continue destroys the current snapshots in the destination dataset and replicates a full copy of the source snapshots.

 The target dataset on the destination system is created in *read-only* mode to protect the data.
 To mount or browse the data on the destination system, use a clone of the snapshot.
 Clones are created in *read/write*